saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

       Impulsive Red - 10,000 BC
     </div>
     <div class="left text">
       Some time around 10,000 years ago leaders started ruling by force and fear.
-The group size was well above Dunbar’s number.
+The group size was well above Dunbar's number.
 The tribes believed that they have to use control to defend themselves.
 Ego started to form, individuals had a sense of self that separated them from others.
 Tribes were subsisting on horticulture which was the start of civilizations.
       <br />
       We still see examples of impulsive red in today's era in the form of wars, gangs, and the Mafia.
       <p></p>